julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. allow uploading YT channels and playlists
-    2. WAL
-    3. refactor fetch_with_handle_rate_limit() to redirect to /404 in the catch block
+    1. refactor fetch_with_handle_rate_limit() to redirect to /404 in the catch block
-    4. backup cron job
+    2. backup cron job
+    3. refactor "like" queries to use virtual table 5a. triggers for SQL actions

 ### Features

 -SQLite optimizations
-    -WAL mode journaling
     -Replace "LIKE" queries with FTS / virtual table lookups -would be cool to benchmark this...
 -Cat search on index/top.astro